The Titan Missile Museum

 Air Force Facility Missile Site 8 // Titan II ICBM Site 571-7

 Air Force Facility Missile Site 8 // Titan II ICBM Site 571-7 is now the Titan Missile Museum.
 It is located in Green Valley, Arizona.
 The 54 missiles in the Titan II ICBM program were located in sites scattered in Arizona, Arkansas, and Kansas.
-The last Titan missiles site was deactivated in 1987.
+The last Titan missile site was deactivated in 1987.

 Liquid hydrazine rocket fuel for the Titan missile.